Are you a Truth seeker?

 But these questions aren’t just Christian questions.
 They’re human questions.

 Obviously every worldview has some truths.
 But only following Jesus leads to a worldview that passes muster in the categories that constitute a test for Truth (capital T, as in God’s Truth): logical consistency, empirical adequacy, and experiential relevance.
 In other words, Truth isn’t just a set of philosophical, propositional statements — it’s only found in, and grounded in, the trinitarian theism of Christianity.
+It’s why we read the Bible here — the parts tell a unified story that leads to Jesus.

-The name of of this podcast and blog, obviously, is “For the Hope.”
+The name of this podcast and blog, obviously, is “For the Hope.”
 We take our cue from the writings of one of Jesus’ closest followers, Peter, when he wrote:

 Despite a veneer of culture on the surface, the Ancient Near East had a deeply dark side.
 Nations had centuries of conflict, war and revenge.
 They followed a myriad of gods who were fickle (and evil) — child sacrifice, molestation, and even bestiality were worshiped along with the gods that practiced them.
 And at the time of Jesus, the ruling Roman empire wasn’t any better (even pederasty was exalted).
 Famously, it wasn’t safe to be a follower of Jesus.